Chew Medical PracticeChew LaneChew StokeBristol, BS40 8UETel: 01275 332420

 Chew Medical Practice offers a full range of contraceptive services including coil fitting, Mirena coils, contraceptive injections, implant insertion and removal, as well as oral contraceptive pills and emergency contraception.

 Everyone with diabetes should be reviewed regularly, usually by a nurse.
 To make the most of your appointment, please arrange to have blood tests taken two weeks before your diabetic clinic appointments so that the results are available for the nurse to see.
+Click here to view an advice sheet for people with Type 2 Diabetes and High Blood Pressure.

 Exercise and Fitness